edhaynes/rhel10_imagemode/README.md

 # Injecting repository credentials
 Updates to the system are done "atomically", you rebuild the original containerfile, bringing in any software updates and changes, and push it to your container registry with a new version number.
 You'll use ansible to do a "bootc switch" pointing to the new image, and reboot to get the updates.
 In image mode RHEL you can also choose to roll back to a previous image.
 When this happens any changes to /var (user accounts & app data) persist across rollback but any config changes to /etc are discarded.

 A playbook "inject_creds.yml" is provided to update your booted image with your repository credentials.
+One thing that initially confused me was where to put quay auth credentials so that bootc switch command could access the repo.
+It turned out putting the credentials in "/etc/ostree/auth.json" did the trick.
 We are going to create robot credentials that only expose your desired repo on quay.io and encrypt them into ansible vault, so we can have a playbook that doesn't expose your quay credentials when you run it.

 Login to Quay.io, click your login name under "Users and Organizations", and you should see a list of your repositories.